yingheqi/yingheqi.github.io/_pages/about.md

   - /about.html
 ---

-# About
 I am currently a postdoc researcher at ETH Zurich working with Prof. Filippo Coletti.
 My research focuses on exploring and modeling the physics of multiphase flows using experiment.
 In particular, I am interested in free-surface flows and bubble dynamics in turbulence.
+See my [Research](/research/) page for more details.

 ## Education
 - 2023, Ph.D. in Mechanical Engineering, **Johns Hopkins University** (advisor: Prof. Rui Ni)